MoonlightByte/claude-code-gemini-tool/README.md

 ## License

-MIT License - feel free to use in your own projects
+MIT License - 100% open source, free to use, modify, and distribute in your own projects

 ## Acknowledgments